bfxdev/OBS/Scripting-Tutorial-Source-Shake.md

 ### Better rotation and restore functions

-The function defined in the previous section works well, is robust against some modifications of the source (moving, renaming, adding in another scene, etc), it starts when OBS starts, but it is far from perfect:
+The function defined in the previous section works well, is robust against some modifications of the source (moving, renaming, adding in another scene, etc) but it is far from perfect:

 - The scene item oscillates around the angle 0, not taking into account a non-zero initial rotation angle
 - After the animation, there is no way to restore the source in its initial position, such that on exit OBS saves the last animated position

-First of all, the initial rotation angle of the scene item needs to be stored before touching it, as well as the scene item itself, in order to be able to restore everything whenever necessary.
-Then, we should keep the function called from `script_tick` such that it re-determines the scene item corresponding to the source name at every frame, hence following any change of the source or its scene item triggered by the user.
+Consequently, the initial rotation angle of the scene item needs to be stored before touching it, as well as the scene item itself, in order to be able to restore everything when necessary.

-The logic is then:

-- If the scene item corresponding to the source name can be found at a given frame, and it is the same as in the previous frame, then there is no need for any restoration
-- If the scene item cannot be found or is different than in the previous frame, and a scene item was found and modified at the previous frame, then the angle of the previously found scene item needs to be restored.
+We keep the search for the scene item at every frame in order to better follow changes of the source or its scene item triggered by the user.
+The logic is to restore the original angle of the previously changed scene item whenever it changed, when the animation is not active or when we are in an exit phase.
 This is a rather naive approach because it assumes that restoring the initial angle is always possible whatever happened to the scene item in between, but let's see how it behaves.

 Two functions are necessary, one called at every frame and one to restore the initial angle.

 For simplicity in this tutorial, global variables are used directly by the functions (a more re-usable version of these functions should pass everything as arguments).
 Each script runs in its own context, so no interference with other scripts is expected.
-The global variables hold values that will be defined as editable properties in the next sections: source name, oscillation frequency, oscillation amplitude and an effect activation flag.
+The global variables hold values that will be defined as editable properties in the next sections: source name, oscillation frequency and oscillation amplitude.
+We define already an activity flag for the hotkey.

 After re-factoring the function defined in the previous section, the Python code looks like: